 The track focused on the entertainment model put forth by such groups as World Wrestling Entertainment, emphasizing activity in the stands as well as the track, and a 100,000-watt sound system was added in 1997.
 Notable was the inclusion of track announcer Rick Schwieger, who joined Speed Channel as the NASCAR Craftsman Truck Series play-by-play announcer and adopted the broadcast name Rick Allen.

 In 2001, blaming poor attendance and participation by race teams, Cormack ended the Friday night stock car program.

 After the 2005 season, again citing poor attendance, increased criticism on Internet Forums and lack of profit during his ownership, Cormack closed the racetrack and put it up for sale.
 Former Late Model driver Roger Hadan entered a lease agreement with Cormack to operate the racetrack in 2006, and purchased the track at the end of 2006.
 Hadan added IMCA Hobby Stocks and Sport Compacts to the Saturday Night program.
 Hadan also gained notoriety for promotion of School bus Races and other novelty acts for fans.
 In 2007 he added a JumboTron, which was sadly laid to rest in the 2010 race season.
 In 2010, the IMCA Sport Modifieds were added to the weekly program.

 After the 2010 season, the track leased the facility out to Eagle Hollow Haunt for a seasonal Haunt during the month of October.

-2011 will be the inaugural year for the Mini E Raceway inside the high banked bull ring of Eagle Raceway hosting Friday night go-kart racing.
+2011 was the inaugural year for the Mini E Raceway inside the high banked bull ring of Eagle Raceway hosting Friday night go-kart racing.